d03n3rfr1tz3/hass-divoom/README.md

 component.
 Another one is the support in Python itself.
 While a Bluetooth Classic connection is supported natively by Python, the pairing process is not.
 That's why you very likely have to do some manual work, if you somehow did not do it already.

+As an alternative for directly connecting your Home Assistant via Bluetooth to your Divoom device, you can use my [Bluetooth Proxy for ESP32](https://github.com/d03n3rfr1tz3/esp32-divoom).
+With this you don't have to fiddle around with Bluetooth Pairing in your Home Assistant.
+It's currently still WIP, so there might be some minor issues here and there.
+If you are using my Bluetooth Proxy for ESP32, you can skip the whole Bluetooth Hardware and Bluetooth Pairing parts of this documentation.

 #### Bluetooth Hardware
 Of course you need Bluetooth hardware for that.
 It does not matter if you use the integrated Bluetooth controller of a Raspberry Pi 3/4/5 or an additional dongle.
 As long as it supports a classic Bluetooth connection via RFCOMM, you are good to go.
 When in doubt, just try it or have a